 To be admitted to the M.P.A./Ph.D. degree track, student must be accepted by both the Neuroscience Training Program and the La Follette School of Public Affairs simultaneously.
 The programs work together to review applicants and applicants must meet the application requirements for both programs.

 Applications for fall admission must be completed no later than December 1st of the year preceding intended enrollment.
 The program does not offer spring or summer admission.
 All application materials need to be received by that date to ensure consideration, this includes letters of recommendation, official GRE scores*, and transcripts.
 Applications are reviewed in December and selected applicants are invited to campus for an interview weekend in January or February.
 Final admission decisions are made by the end of March and, in accordance with the Council of Graduate Schools (website) national deadline, applicants have until April 15 to respond to an offer of admission.

-*Please note, the Graduate Record Exam (GRE) is no longer required by NTP.
-Effective for the 2018-19 admissions season (those applying for the Fall 2019 NTP class), NTP no longer requires GRE scores, nor will the Admissions Committee use any GRE scores submitted as part of its review.
+*Please note, the Graduate Record Exam (GRE) is no longer required by NTP and is optional for La Follette School of Public Affairs.
+Effective since the 2018-19 admissions season, NTP no longer requires GRE scores, nor will the Admissions Committee use any GRE scores submitted as part of its review.